opendocsg/slw-judgments-backfill/2004_SGHC_170/report.md

 **Background**

-1       In my judgment of 11 June 2004 ([2004] SGHC 123), I declared that the plaintiff, RBG Resources plc (“RBG”), remained the legal and beneficial owner of metals in certain warehouses which had been held for the account of RBG prior to any dealing of the metals between RBG and the second defendant Credit Lyonnais (“CL”), save for one drum of nickel identified as 519-W127 by SGS Testing & Control Services Singapore Pte Ltd. I also ordered that the sale proceeds of RBG’s metal be released to RBG or its solicitors.
+1       In my judgment of 11 June 2004 (<span class="citation">[2004] SGHC 123</span>), I declared that the plaintiff, RBG Resources plc (“RBG”), remained the legal and beneficial owner of metals in certain warehouses which had been held for the account of RBG prior to any dealing of the metals between RBG and the second defendant Credit Lyonnais (“CL”), save for one drum of nickel identified as 519-W127 by SGS Testing & Control Services Singapore Pte Ltd. I also ordered that the sale proceeds of RBG’s metal be released to RBG or its solicitors.

 2       I further ordered CL to pay damages to RBG for conversion of nickel briquettes which CL had taken delivery of from one of the warehouses, such damages being the net purchase price or prices which CL had obtained for the briquettes as CL had sold the same.

 3       Consequently, CL’s counterclaim for the metals in the warehouses, which also formed the subject matter of RBG’s claim, was dismissed, save for the one drum of nickel identified as 519-W127.
 CL was consequently entitled to the sale proceeds of that one drum of nickel.

 4       I reserved the question of costs and interest for counsel’s submissions.
 After hearing submissions, I awarded RBG 70% of the costs of its claim and of CL’s counterclaim.
-The details of the costs order and my reasons are set out in my further judgment dated 6 August 2004 ([2004] SGHC 167) (“judgment on costs”).
+The details of the costs order and my reasons are set out in my further judgment dated 6 August 2004 (<span class="citation">[2004] SGHC 167</span>) (“judgment on costs”).
 I did not award RBG full costs because it was not successful on the issue it raised under s 62(4) of the Sale of Goods Act (Cap 393, 1999 Rev Ed).
 The s 62(4) issue is elaborated on in my judgment of 11 June 2004.

 5       CL then appealed against my judgment of 11 June 2004 and my judgment on costs.